 Let’s set the stage…

 First and foremost, I am a firm believer that the squat should be a part of everyone’s training program.
 Yes, there are always exceptions, however those are few and far between.
 The squat is one of the most foundational and functional movements we as humans can do.
 Think about it.
-From going up and down from a chair, to getting in/out of cars, to even getting on/off the toilet!
+From going up and down to a chair, to getting in/out of cars, to even getting on/off the toilet!
 We are already performing them on a day-to-day basis, so it makes sense to train it!
-Not only is it functional, but the overall strength and power benefits are immense.
+Not only is it functional but the overall strength and power benefits are immense.
 It’s a skill that everyone should master in order to live a healthier, more resilient life.

 Here’s the issue.
 Depending on what you read, you may hear one thing from one source and something completely different from another.
 There is incredible controversy on what correct squat form should look like.
 My goal with this post is to dive into some of the biggest squat technique topics and clear some of these muddy waters.
 Let’s spend the next few minutes together diving deep, so you can confidently master the squat!